 Looking after your personal data

-Under the General Data Protection Regulation (GDPR) we have a duty to ensure the integrity of the personal data we gather, process, store and retain.
+Under the Data Protection Act 2018 we have a duty to ensure the integrity of the personal data we gather, process, store and retain.

 This means we must: